Leroy-bit/connect-four-online/docs/server/explorer.md

 ## GameAccessor
 > class GameAccessor([BaseEntity](server/base.md#baseentity))

-Controls all processes related to the game mechanics and its players
+Controls all processes related to the game mechanics and its users

 ### Game